 This pier and dock project was made possible through generous financial support from Geoff Rusack (‘78) and Alison Wrigley Rusack, and the National Science Foundation.

 Leighton Sailing Center

-The Bowdoin team sails out of the brand-new Leighton Sailing Center located at the Bowdoin Coastal Studies Center on Orr's Island.
+The Bowdoin team sails out of Leighton Sailing Center located at the Bowdoin Coastal Studies Center on Orr's Island.
 Typically there is an 8 to 12 knot seabreeze, which gets shifty near sunset.
 Unlike most other Northern New England teams, large tides prevent Harpswell Sound from freezing in the winter which allows the team to begin practicing early in the spring.

 The facility, which opened in the spring of 2014, spans 1,500 square feet and features a meeting space, a coach's office, team changing rooms, new restrooms and showers, and a deck.
 The existing 155-foot pier at the Coastal Studies Center will be available for spectators, but will now include a new take-off landing, an 80-foot ADA accessible gangway connecting the pier to the float system, berthing for two support boats, two moorings and dry storage for 24 boats.

 This building is located at the edge of fields and forest and has a wall of windows from which it is possible to watch birds along the forest’s edge.
 Large north-facing skylights provide natural, diffuse, bright lighting particularly suitable for artistic work.
 Electricity for the building is supplied entirely by solar power cells.

 The lab exemplifies the multidisciplinary approach of the Coastal Studies Center in that it is used as an art studio by art classes and as a laboratory by science and environmental studies courses.
 The building provides a space for field classes to come in out of the weather where they can have discussions and set up scientific equipment.
 Student and faculty research projects also use this lab.